Notnow Collective did not get the ACE Emergency funding.

 Most of all, hard work finally started giving some fruit.

-Tomorrow, we will have to move on, one foot in front of the other, however small those steps might be.
+Tomorrow, we have to move on, one foot in front of the other, however small those steps might be.

 Direction yet unknown.